So you’ve decided you want a snake.

-For example, in Alaska, no one can possess, sell, import or export live game animals (birds, mammal, or reptiles, found or introduced in the state).
-In Iowa, the state is pretty straightforward with the exotic pet laws.
-No non-domestic animals are allowed to be bred, sold, or owned.
-And then there are states like Massachusetts where you simply cannot own an exotic animal of any kind.
+For example, in Alaska, no one can possess, sell, import or export live game animals (birds, mammal, or reptiles) that are found or in the state.
+In Iowa, the state exotic pet laws are pretty straightforward.
+You are not allowed to breed, sell, or own any non-domestic animals.

-All responsible snake owners need to consider every contingency when building the housing for the snake, consider possible damage the snake could do, and consider what might happen when and if the snake attacks a person.
+All responsible snake owners need to consider every contingency when building the housing for the snake, consider possible damage the snake could do, and consider what might happen if the snake attacks someone.

 Let’s start with an overview of the community and then look at the laws and the matter of liability when it comes to owning both non-venomous and venomous snakes.

 The Reptile Community